rahul-soshte/bramble-api-flow/README.md

         xhr.send();
   ```
 * **Notes:**
   Using the old refresh Token you can regenerate new Refresh Token and new Access Token again.
-Refresh Token can be called as the wallet token.
+Refresh Token as it is called is used to Refresh Tokens.